 - Effects of Unionization on Graduate Student Employees: Faculty-Student Relations, Academic Freedom, and Pay

 - Rawlings: Unionization Would ‘Weaken’ Graduate Education at Cornell

 - Graduate-Student Union Efforts Gain Momentum, Despite New Uncertainties

 For more information, visit the Resources page.

-4.3 What were the changes which occurred at other universities following unionization of graduate students?
+4.3 What were the changes that occurred at other universities following unionization of graduate students?

 We do not have enough information to compare what changes occurred at the relatively small number of universities with graduate student unions.
 It is important to remember, however, that no increases are guaranteed.
-Stipends, health care, and other benefits might become the subject of collective bargaining and negotiation, to the extent that they are part of employment terms and conditions (as opposed to academic matters), but there is no way of knowing right now how current stipends, benefits and other aspects of one’s graduate assistantship might change.
+Stipends, health care, and other benefits would be subject to collective bargaining and negotiation, to the extent that they are part of employment terms and conditions (as opposed to academic matters), but there is no way of knowing right now how current stipends, benefits and other aspects of one’s graduate assistantship might change.
 It is possible that the union would seek to make stipends uniform for both teaching and research assistants.
 It is also possible that stipends would be equalized across graduate programs, which may result in decreases for certain students.
-This can only be determined after a union has been certified and a collective bargaining agreement has been finalized.
+This can only be known for sure after a union has been certified and a collective bargaining agreement has been finalized.

 The only public university in Pennsylvania with a graduate assistant union is Temple University.
 You can find their current union contract on the TUGSA website, and a comparison of elements of that contract with what is afforded currently to graduate assistants at Penn State (which has no graduate assistant union) presented below:

 COMPARISON OF CURRENT PENN STATE GRADUATE ASSISTANT STIPENDS AND BENEFITS AND TEMPLE UNIVERSITY GRADUATE STUDENTS ASSOCIATION (TUGSA) UNION CONTRACT